BCSC 163: Syllabus

 It is through our own honesty and our trust in others’ honesty that we can learn from each other and work together to create new knowledge.
 For this reason, when dishonesty enters our community, we put in question all of the work we do and undermine our ability to bring new knowledge and good to the world.
 In this course, you will be learning appropriate conventions for engaging with and citing the work of others, and I will work with you to make sure you know what you need to do in order to submit work that meets expectations for originality and proper citation.

 In all cases of suspected plagiarism or other forms of academic dishonesty, the College's procedures and policies governing academic honesty will be followed.
 This pertains to all work in writing courses, including (but not limited to) rough drafts, final drafts, presentations, multimodal projects, and informal writing assignments.
 As required by College policy, all instances of academic dishonesty are reported to the College Board of Academic Honesty.
-For the complete College honesty policy, see HERE.
+Complete College honesty policy (PDF).
 In cases where academic dishonesty has been established, the typical penalties for a first event in a WSAP course are as follows (in cases of particularly egregious dishonest behavior, the penalty may be more severe; in addition, when a case is decided through the Board Resolution process, then the AS&E Academic Honesty Policy sanctioning guidelines will be followed):

 • An incident of dishonesty in Writing & Thinking Activities, Cognition & Writing Concepts Assignment, or Research Project drafts results in a 1/3-letter grade reduction in the final course grade (essentially, this represents a major breach of the course contract)